Pulse survey

 Every month, the People Team aggregates all data and summarizes the key themes, both at the organization and department levels.
 These are then shared with Executive Leadership, who will align on the key organization-wide and department-specific actions to be taken.

-The following will be presented at a subsequent Company Meeting:
+The following will be presented at quarterly Company Meeting:

 Our overarching philosophy is simple: take meaningful actions, based on in-depth Teammate feedback, and deliver the committed outcomes at pace.
 This will likely involve the efforts from many, if not all of us, across the organization.